Audition dates for 2017-18

 Applicants should prepare three pieces in contrasting styles (preferably one major free work of J.S.
 Bach, plus two pieces from the 19th – 21st centuries), prepare a hymn (include introduction and two stanzas, the last of which should include a re-harmonization), and sight read a hymn.

 Candidates for guitar study should be able to play all scales, studies corresponding in difficulty to those of Sor and Carcassi, and perform two contrasting solo works from memory.
 Students will be asked to sightread and should have a knowledge of music theory.

 Percussionists should prepare a mallet solo (2 or 4 mallets) and a selection on each of the following instruments: timpani, snare drum, and/or multiple percussion.
 A drum set selection may be presented if applicable.
 Sight-reading will be requested on timpani, mallets and snare drum.
-The auditioner will be asked to sight sing and take a music theory placement test.

 Transfer students are welcome to audition for admission to Townsend School of Music.
 In addition to their music audition, they will be given a diagnostic test in music theory.
 For clarification of these requirements, contact Dr. Douglas Hill at (478) 301-2752 or email@example.com .